Khaddama: Release and reception

 The film was distributed by Murali Films.
 It had a limited release in about thirty theatres in Kerala on 4 February 2011.
 The film was anticipated among both critics and cinema-goers, not only because of its theme but also due to the wide marketing strategy.
 It was the only Malayalam film released on the date and hence had no significant competition.
-The film was to be released in the Middle East on the same day, a big market for Malayalam films, but it was banned across the Middle East as the Censor Board rejected the film.

 Even though the film had a limited release it became a box office winner.
 The film's fiftieth day celebration was held at the Avenue Centre, Kochi on 27 March.
 The function was attended by film directors Joshiy and Sibi Malayil, producers Siyad Koker, Swargachitra Appachan and Vyshakh Rajan, writer P. Sukumar, and politician V. M. Sudheeran, along with the cast and crew of the film.
 During the function V. M. Sudheeran opined that Khaddama was one of the best films of recent times and that he had congratulated Kamal for the bold movie soon after watching it.

+Controversy

+The film was to be released in the Middle East on the same day, a big market for Malayalam films, but it was banned across the Middle East as the Censor Board rejected the film.